-Local governments (including public school districts, universities, municipalities, counties, or tribes) and nonprofit organizations can apply to the Oklahoma Department of Environmental Quality (DEQ) for funds aimed at solid waste improvements.
-The Oklahoma Solid Waste Management Act (Act) affords DEQ resources that can help local governments with things such as cleaning up illegal dumps, hiring environmental enforcement officers, and hosting collection events for difficult to manage waste such as household chemicals, unwanted meds, and old electronics.
-The Act created a system of state solid waste fees that help fund DEQ’s environmental protection programs.
+Local governments (including public school districts, universities, municipalities, counties, or tribes) and nonprofit organizations can apply to the Oklahoma Department of Environmental Quality (DEQ) for funding to make solid waste management improvements.
+The Oklahoma Solid Waste Management Act affords DEQ resources that can help local governments with things such as cleaning up illegal dumps, hiring environmental enforcement officers, and hosting collection events for difficult to manage waste such as household chemicals, unwanted meds, and old electronics.
+The act created a system of state solid waste fees that help fund DEQ’s environmental protection programs.

-Waste Management Equipment to provide up to 80% of equipment cost not to exceed $50,000, to support the purchase of large equipment to manage solid waste, such as brush chippers, or balers for compacting recyclable materials.
+Waste Management Equipment to provide up to 80% of equipment cost not to exceed $50,000 to support the purchase of equipment to manage solid waste, such as brush chippers or balers for compacting recyclable materials.

-Collection Event Grants for municipalities to host events for residents to drop off household hazardous waste (HHW), unwanted pharmaceuticals, and electronic waste for proper disposal or recycling.
+Collection Event for residents to drop off household hazardous waste (HHW), unwanted pharmaceuticals, used medical sharps, and electronic waste for proper disposal or recycling.
 Electronic waste collection events must use an e-Stewards or R2 certified e-waste recycler.

-Professional Service/Other Grants are for non-profits that provide unique environmental improvement services not otherwise available.
+Professional Service/other are for non-profit organizations that provide unique environmental improvement services not otherwise available.

 Food Waste Management Projects are for a wide range of projects to reduce wasted food by diverting it from disposal to higher use.
-Examples include supplies and equipment to support School Food Share or community food recovery programs and university research projects to define existing food recovery infrastructure.
+Examples include supplies and equipment to support retail food recovery programs and university research projects to define existing food recovery infrastructure.

 Find out more and apply at https://www.deq.ok.gov/land-protection-division/waste-management/solid-waste/funding-opportunities-for-community-based-environmental-protection-projects/ for any of the grant applications.
 The first application period is open now through February 28, 2023.
 Priority will be given to applications received by January 31, 2023.
 Grant award notification is anticipated to occur in April 2023.

 Assistance will be provided until funds are exhausted.
 Subsequent application periods will be opened if additional funds remain after the first round of applications.